-Your Directors are pleased to present the 36th ANNUAL REPORT of yourCompany together with the Financial Statements including Audited Statement of Accounts forthe year ended March 31 2017.
+Your Directors are pleased to present the 41st ANNUALREPORT of Kalpataru Power Transmission Limited ("the Company")together with the Audited Financial Statements (standalone and consolidated) for thefinancial year ended 31 March 2022.

 (Rs in Crores)

 |Revenue from Operations ||14777.38 ||12949.44 ||7061.80 ||7670.70 |